 Posted on 12th June 2016 by Fiona

 Pilates classes are a big part of what we offer here at goPhysio in Chandlers Ford.
 However, the Pilates classes we run at goPhysio are a little different to others you may experience in the area.
 Our Pilates is in essence ‘Clinical Pilates’.

 Clinical Pilates is different to a traditional class you may attend at the gym or local hall.

 Clinical (or Rehabilitation) Pilates has been specifically developed for use by clinically trained professionals, so physiotherapists or Sports Therapists.
 All of our instructors are either Charted Physiotherapists or Graduate Sports Therapists and are trained by the Australian Physiotherapy and Pilates Institute (APPI), which is the world leader in clinical Pilates.

 Clinical Pilates exercises work to target the deep postural muscles of the tummy and spine.
 They also help improve spinal mobility, increase flexibility of the key trunk and leg muscle groups and improve body and postural awareness.
 The classes help increase awareness of your body and improve your movement quality and control.
 This type of Pilates is particularly suitable for you if you suffer with back or neck pain or have suffered a specific injury or have a long standing condition such as arthritis.
 It is also a great way of preventing injuries or preparing for sport.

 People who come along to our Pilates classes tend to fall into one of 5 categories:

-- They’ve had an injury and have been seeing us for Physiotherapy.
+- They’ve had an injury and have been seeing us for Physiotherapy or Sports Therapy.
 Once they are nearing recovery, they start with Pilates to both continue their recovery and help improve their physical ability to stop the injury coming back.

-- They have been advised to start Pilates by another health care practitioner (e.g. Consultant or GP) and want to join a Physio led class to make sure they have the right support in the class and adequately experienced Instructor.
+- They have been advised to start Pilates by another health care practitioner (e.g. Consultant or GP) and want to join a specialist Clinically led class to make sure they have the right support in the class and adequately experienced Instructor, who is specifically trained and qualified to manage a health related condition.